Kkaminsk86/Kkaminsk86/README.md

 ### Hi there 👋

-- 🌱 Currently I'm still learning about blockchain security and experimenting with DeFiHackLabs and Foundry
+- 🌱 Currently I'm still focusing on learning about blockchain security.
+- :monocle_face: Currently I'm experimenting with DefiHackLabs and Foundry.